seailz/blog/posts/Dawnstone.md

 Discord bot instances to communicate with each other in real-time.
 This was based off Google Cloud's Pub/Sub system, and it's been working great so far with hundreds of thousands of messages sent between instances over the last year.

-More details on the vast amount of technologies to implement this project will be available in a future blog post, stay tuned!
+More details on the vast amount of technologies to implement this project can be found in a blog post I wrote [here](https://slz.lol/blog/candorstudios-dawnstone-tech).

 ## The Impact
 The impact of Project Dawnstone is projected to be huge—we're setting a new industry standard.
 By bringing service teams into the traditional e-commerce and freelancing space, we're opening up new opportunities for growth